 - Identified several collaborative, noncompetitive programs for spurring widespread adoption of automotive carbon fiber composites.

 RMI is committed to working with industry stakeholders to carry the insights and actions identified at the Autocomposites Workshop forward to implementation.
-Workshop participants identified two potential programs for doing so:
+That's why we launched the Autocomposites Commercialization Launchpad (ACL) in June 2013 (download the pre read and the post meeting report).

 - An Innovation Hub focused on centralizing and coordinating research and development, demonstrating new processes, and catalyzing continued collaborative progress in this nascent industry